 During the first period of use the rug can fuzz quite a lot and is not a manufacturing fault.
 This depend of the rug being tufted, and there is some loose threads that needs to get off.
 Vacuum regularly and use a moist cloth to gather the fuzz, and it will disappear after a month or two.
 This is particularly adaptable on our wool- and viscose rugs.

 If you spill on your rug you should wipe up excess liquid as soon as possible with a dry microfiber cloth and in the direction of the pile.
 Don’t rub, then there is a chance on rubbing the stain into the fiber of the fabric.
-Treat the stain immediately with a slightly wet cloth with a small amount of soap.
-Just use a little bit of water and wipe carefully on the stain.
-Finish with some luke warm water and after a dry cloth.
-If you can’t remove the stain with this method, hand the rug in to a professional rug cleaning that perform flat drying.
+Treat the stain with a suitable stain removal.
+Ask your nearest dry cleaner for an advice on what product to use.
+If you can’t remove the stain with this method, hand the rug into a professional rug cleaning that cleans with chemicals and that perform flat drying.

 A wool rug is easier to take care of than viscose and has a natural impregnation in their fibers.
 If you spill on the rug, wipe up excess liquid as soon as possible.
 Don’t rub, then there is a chance on rubbing the stain into the fiber of the fabric.
 Treat the stain immediately with a slightly wet cloth with a small amount of soap.
 Just use a little bit of water and wipe carefully on the stain.
 Finish with some luke warm water and after a dry cloth.
 If you can’t remove the stain with this method, hand the rug in to a professional rug cleaning that perform flat drying.